 Victims identified in Holland deadly workplace accident

-HOLLAND, Mich. — Today, Holland Public Safety identified Ruben Gomez-Vazques, 38, as the worker who died following a construction accident at the Holland Civic Center.
+HOLLAND, Mich. — The Holland Public Safety has identified Ruben Gomez-Vazques, 38, as the worker who died following a construction accident at the Holland Civic Center.
 The partial ceiling collapse occurred Tuesday afternoon.

 Police said Rafael Hernandez-Alvarez, 41, was also injured in the accident.
 He was treated at Holland Community Hospital and released.